A. Wade Smith and Elsie Moore Memorial Lecture on Race Relations

-The A. Wade Smith and Elsie Moore Memorial Lecture on Race Relations is the only endowed lecture at any college or university with a rich over-20-year history featuring renowned scholarly experts on race relations.
+The A. Wade Smith and Elsie Moore Memorial Lecture on Race Relations is the only endowed lecture at any college or university with a rich over-20-year history featuring renowned experts on race relations.

-The lecture was established in 1995 to perpetuate Wade’s tireless efforts to improve race relations across Arizona State University campuses and within the greater community.
+The A. Wade Smith Memorial Lecture on Race Relations was created in 1995 to perpetuate Smith’s tireless efforts to improve race relations across ASU campuses and within the greater community.

-2023 featured speaker
+2024 featured speaker

 About the speaker